eliotcochrane/eliotcochrane.github.io/_posts/2024-07-08-kurikoma-golf-club.md

 Weaving holes throughout the red pine forest within Oshu City, Kurikoma Golf Club provides a great view of Mt.
 Komagatake as you make your way through the course.
 Designed with the idea of not modifying the natural contouring, the relatively flat course is complemented by the natural undulations throughout, giving an elegant experience that leaves a taste to come back for more.

-Originally built in 1978 with 18 holes, a further 9-hole expansion was built in 1990 due to the financial bubble.
+Originally built in 1978 with 18 holes, a further 9-hole expansion was built in 1990 due to the increased golf demand during the financial bubble.
 During the Japanese Bubble Economy from 1986 to 1991, access to expendable funds was more common, and golf became a sport for the people.
 This rush for golf pushed Kurikoma Golf Club to invest in an additional 9 holes to accommodate the appetite.

 Claiming to be one of the top woodland courses, it attracts people from all levels of golf in the area.
 Of course, the members have priority when it comes to tee times and tee selection (back tee is reserved for members), but visitors are regularly in the mix, and beginners are more often welcome than not.
 On top of that, Kurikoma Golf Club sponsors the prefectural player on the Japan Tour, Ren Yonezawa.
 Under new ownership, Kurikoma Golf Club is looking to expand its base of customers across the whole range within the sport of golf.
 That is certainly not the same to be said for some other courses.